 Each year, the Vanguard Award is presented to a leader who exemplifies courage, compassion and commitment in service of youth – an individual whose tireless leadership, passion, and support enable GENYOUth to empower more students to be change agents for health, wellness and academic achievement.

-We’re pleased to announce that the 2019 Vanguard Award recipient is KEVIN WARREN, Chief Operating Officer, The Minnesota Vikings.
+We’re pleased to announce that the 2019 Vanguard Award recipient is KEVIN WARREN, recently named Sixth Commissioner of the Big Ten Conference.

 A trailblazer – from the beginning.

 Kevin Warren is an attorney and professional sports executive.
-He is currently the Chief Operating Officer of the Minnesota Vikings.
+Before being named Big Ten Commissioner, Warren served as Chief Operating Officer of the Minnesota Vikings.
 Warren completed his 20th NFL season and 14th with the Vikings in 2018.
-He is the highest-ranking African-American executive working on the business side for a team in the NFL, and is the first African-American COO in NFL history.
+He was the highest-ranking African-American executive working on the business side for a team in the NFL, and is the first African-American COO in NFL history.

 Warren was born in Phoenix, Arizona.
 He became interested in sports at an early age.
 As a boy, Kevin was struck by a car and forced into traction and subsequently a body cast.
 Doctors informed him there was a chance he might not make a full recovery, and that aquatic rehabilitation exercises would be his best opportunity and hope for recovery.
 Since there was no accessible pool in Kevin’s neighborhood, Kevin informed his parents he wanted to use a portion of the money from the insurance settlement following the accident to construct a pool in the family backyard.
 Aided by his dedication to exercise and swimming, Warren recovered and went on to be recruited to play Division I college basketball for the University of Pennsylvania.